 A tisket, a tasket, the heart of a picnic basket...

 As a young girl, I remember going to the park with my mom, sister, and Duane...my step dad.
-We had music, cooked out on those rusty old permanent grills, played frisbee, and lounged in metal folding chairs.
-When I became a mother, mostly a single mother, we had little money to spend, and food stamps were the only way we ate many months.
-Sometimes, I could not afford to take my kids to movies, to the swimming pool, or out to eat at a restaurant... but I could make a good picnic basket.
-I would tend to each detail.... cookie cut out sandwiches, real mozzerella with basil and tomato salad, fresh cut vegetables, and those dainty little fancy cookies from Sweden.
-We always spread out a large antique quilt, cloth napkins, and ALWAYS used an old picnic basket.
+We had music on the ghetto blaster, cooked out on those rusty permanent grills, played frisbee, and lounged in metal folding chairs.
+When I became a mother In a small town in Illinois, there were only a couple parks safe enough to picnic.
+I was mostly a single mother and had little money to spend.
+Food stamps and food pantries sometimes filled our cupboards.
+Usually, I could not afford to take my kids to movies, to the swimming pool, or out to eat at a restaurant... but I could make a good picnic basket.
+I would tend to each detail.... cookie cut out sandwiches, real mozzarella with basil and tomato, fresh cut vegetables, and those little fancy cookies from Sweden.
+We always spread out a tattered old quilt, cloth napkins, and ALWAYS used a picnic basket.
 I had two that became my favorite.
 One belonged to my Grandma and one my sister gave to me as a Christmas gift.
-The value of these are immeasurable, the memories contained within them.
+The value of these are immeasurable and the memories contained within them.
 More than 20 years later, I still cherish them.

 Times have changed....I live in a beautiful community and there are so many opportunities to share a picnic with our friends and families.
 These are still treasured experiences to be had.
 I share my love of food, love of connection, and love of picnics with you all.

 The term Goodness Gracious dates back to the 1700’s.
 It is used as a way to show excitement, surprise, or even replace cursing.
-It is a term of endearment, a politeness, a love language, a way to express yourself, and a way to express the goodness of grace.
-The universality of the term can be used however you see fit.
-It is a connection to the past, the days gone by, a mutually respectful term, that can dissolve any disdain or soften any hardships.
-With a smile and a giggle, “oh goodness gracious…” provides jovial moments among us.
+It is a term of endearment, a politeness, a love language.

 Food Legacy is the story, the memory, the inheritance of a recipe, the connection to the past, the honoring of your family, and sharing it with others.
-Quite simply, preserving the past.
+What are the memories around food?
 Goodness Gracious welcomes your stories and your recipes here.
-We are dedicated to food legacies.
-We are dedicated to preserving the past through food communion.
-We are dedicated to preserving old traditions through our personalized picnic service.
-We preserve the past by using iron skillets, placing doilies, wearing frilly aprons, and providing you opportunites for your own food legacies.
-We give new life to old china by repurposing it for use in our private tea parties, and soon to be restaurant.
-We share our favorite products in Gigi’s Cupboard…an online store full of eclectic and farmhouse kitchen and housewares.
+We preserve the past by using iron skillets, bringing back the doilie, wearing frilly aprons, and giving life to old china.